 Writing and Presenting Your Value Proposition

 There are no hard and fast rules that a value proposition has to be a certain way, but it does seem to work best when you start with a loose guideline and build on that.
-A good starting point could be the following formula, as suggested on Conversionxl.com:
+A good starting point could be the following formula:

-4. A visual element that matches your statement
+- A visual element that matches your statement.

-This structure, in this order, is a very helpful tool to keep in mind as you draft the framework for your first value proposition (or maybe even revise an existing one that isn’t working as well as you’d hoped).
+This structure, in this order, is a very helpful tool to keep in mind as you draft the framework for your first value proposition.
+You can also use it to improve an existing value proposition.

 Be Clear and Concise

-An article on Wordstream.com put this well when they stated, “We’ve said it before, but it bears repeating – people don’t want to buy things, they want to solve their problems.”
+People want to buy things which solve their problems.
 This is a great frame of mind to put yourself in as you consider what you want your value proposition to say to prospective customers.

 Get Their Attention